dougeby/IntuneDocs/intune/app-configuration-policies-use-ios.md

 Use app configuration policies in Microsoft Intune to supply settings when users run an iOS app.
 You do not assign these policies directly to users and devices.
 Instead, you associate a policy with an app, and then assign the app.
 The policy settings are used when the app checks for them, typically the first time it is run.

+You can assign an application configuration policy to a group of users and devices by using a combination of include and exclude assignments.
+Once you add an app configuration policy, you can set the assignments for the app configuration policy.
+When you set the assignments for the policy, you can choose to include and exclude the groups of users for which the policy applies.
+When you choose to include one or more groups, you can choose to select specific groups to include or select built-in groups.
+Built-in groups include **All Users**,  **All Devices**, and **All Users + All Devices**.

+>[!NOTE]
+>Intune provides pre-created **All Users** and **All Devices** groups in the console with built-in optimizations for your convenience.
+It is highly recommended that you use these groups to target all users and all devices instead of any ‘All users’ or ’All devices’ groups you may have created yourself.

+Once you have selected the included groups for your application configuration policy, you can also choose the specific groups to exclude.

 > [!TIP]
 > This policy type is currently available only for devices running iOS 8.0 and later.
 It supports the following app installation types:
 >